 Businesses facing a TCPA class action need experienced counsel.
 Dorsey’s attorneys have handled dozens of nationwide TCPA class actions.
 They know the tricks used by class action lawyers and how best to thwart them at the outset.
 If a battle over certification looms, rest assured that Dorsey’s lawyers have repeatedly defeated class certification and maintain a database of hundreds of cases addressing the subject.

-Counseling bank client on TCPA compliance, including reviewing customer contact policies in multiple lines of business, assessing compliance and risk, recommending and implementing significant changes to practices and disclosures.
+- Counseling clients on TCPA compliance, including reviewing customer and marketing contact policies in multiple lines of business, assessing compliance and risk, recommending and implementing significant changes to practices and disclosures.

 Industries & Practices